RJK3vin/Memory-Game/README.md

 Pokemon memory game:

-- Pokemon cards
-- Scoreboard
-- Don't click on the same card twice or else you lose
+- The App component manages the state of the score and the list of Pokemon cards.
+Clicking on a Pokemon card shuffles the cards and updates its state.
+You can only click on each Pokemon once to increase the score, with the best score tracker implemented, or else you lose
+- I used CSS to style the game title and use specific font sizes